 Dosing with homemade edibles can be a tricky business because you don’t know precisely how potent they will be.
 The best way to figure out how to dose yourself on your cannabis oil is to microdose.
 Try taking a teaspoon of oil and see how that makes you feel.
 Then, WAIT for it to kick in fully.
 Tailor your dosage to what you know you can handle.

 Making cannabis oil from scratch is a fun and rewarding activity.
-You can make edibles or a healing topical to use your cannabis oil for pain, nausea, epilepsy, depression, etc. Best of all, you can make it as strong as you want!
+You can make cannabis edibles or a healing topical infused oil for pain, nausea, epilepsy, depression, etc. Best of all, you can make it as strong as you want!
 Keep your costs low and potency high by growing your own weed, which is very easy to do when you start with a grow kit from a Pot for Pot.